Regional Climate Models

-PARC applies high-resolution climate projections to climate risk assessment and adaptation planning, demonstrating the advantages of Regional Climate Model (RCM) data for climate risk assessment.
+PARC applies high-resolution climate projections to climate risk assessment and adaptation planning, demonstrating the advantages of RCM data for climate risk assessment.
 Click on the links below to access information about our current and recent projects.

-There are Canadian data portals that provide access to outputs from the suite of climate models used by the IPCC (i.e., CMIP5 and CMIP6), and to runs of these models forced with three Representative Concentration Pathways (RCPs 2.6, 4.5 and 8.5).
+Canadian users of climate information are fortunate to have access to excellent climate data portals that provide access to outputs from the suite of climate models used by the IPCC (i.e., CMIP5), and to runs of these models forced with three Representative Concentration Pathways (RCPs 2.6, 4.5 and 8.5).
 Use of data from these Global Climate Models (GCMs) enables users to evaluate the large range of changes in climate variables projected by various models and assuming different GHG emission scenarios.
-These portals are highlighted to the right:

 The Need for High-resolution Data

-While the above are of sufficient detail and quality for most applications, some adaptation plans and climate risk assessments require climate data of higher spatial and temporal resolution.
+While these statistical downscaled GCM data are of sufficient detail and quality for most applications, some adaption plans and climate risk assessments require climate data of higher spatial and temporal resolution.
 Some climate impact assessments are based output from hydrological, geological and ecological models that require climate data at daily or sub-daily time scales and on a fine spatial grid.
+Engineering applications, such as the design of structures for the storage and conveyance of water, often require detailed weather data including extreme values.
+These types of applications benefit from the dynamical simulation of climate at high resolution.

-Therefore, RCMs have become increasingly applied to regional climate impact and risk assessment (Giorgi et al., 2009).
+Therefore, since their introduction about 30 years ago, Regional Climate Models (RCMs) have become increasingly applied to regional climate impact and risk assessment (Giorgi et al., 2009).
 A RCM simulates the climate of a limited spatial domain (e.g., North America) on a fine grid (10 – 50 km).
 By reading output (boundary conditions) from a GCM, the RCM dynamically downscales the global simulation to a regional scale.
 This dynamical downscaling is especially advantageous in regions of complex topography, such as the Rocky Mountains, or for the simulation of processes, such as convective precipitation, at finer scales than a GCM grid.

 The growing demand for regional climate projections is reflected in the 2019-2028 Strategic Plan of the World Climate Research Programme (WCRP) of the World Meteorological Organization.
 The WCRP intends to build stronger capability for ‘Bridging Climate Science and Society’ by providing a clear ‘entry point’ into WCRP activities including the Coordinated Regional Climate Downscaling Experiment (CORDEX).